Rishi Sunak slammed for refusing to say Boris Johnson lied to MPs - ExBulletin

 Asked if Sunak agreed with the privileges committee that Johnson had misled Parliament, the spokesman said: He respects the decision the House has reached.
 This follows extensive work by the committee, but beyond that, I have nothing to add.

-Angela Rayner, Deputy Leader of the Labor Party, told HuffPost UK: “It’s amazing that a prime minister who promised integrity, professionalism and accountability still has no opinion that his disgraced predecessor has been recognized guilty of repeatedly lying to Parliament.
+Deputy Head of Labor Angela Rayner told HuffPost UK: “It’s amazing that a prime minister who promised integrity, professionalism and accountability still has no opinion that his disgraced predecessor was found guilty of lying several times in Parliament.

 Instead of turning the page on Boris Johnson, Rishi Sunak shows how weak and indecisive he is.
 It is a total failure of leadership.